zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/concepts/rag-example-implementation.md

 If additional conventional filtering is needed during similarity searches, such additional data can be stored in the knowledge base as well.
 [Metadata](/appstore/modules/genai/commons/#metadata-entity) objects are key-value pairs that are inserted along with the chunks and contain this additional information.
 The filtering is applied on an exact string-match basis for the key-value pair.
 Records are only retrieved if they match all records of the metadata in the collection provided as part of the search step.

 {{% alert color="info" %}}The example described in the remainder of this document does not include the more advanced use case of metadata filtering nor does it cover the construction of complex input strings.
-If you want to see how this can work in practice, please take a look at the *RAG with Semantic Search on Historical Data* example in the [GenAI Showcase app](https://marketplace.mendix.com/link/component/220475). {{% /alert %}}
+If you want to see how this can work in practice, take a look at the *RAG with Semantic Search on Historical Data* example in the [GenAI Showcase app](https://marketplace.mendix.com/link/component/220475). {{% /alert %}}

 ## High-level Flow {#rag-high-level}